Open-Wide/OWSimpleOperator/README.md

 OW Simple Operator README
 =====================

-Template operators of eZ Publish are really powerfull !
+Template operators of eZ Publish are really powerful!

 But sometimes you want to create some simples template operators, which don't need power.